Trading Standards Institute Advice

 The Toys (Safety) Regulations 2011 set out the legal requirements for the safety of new toys supplied by a business.
 Toys are defined as "products designed or intended (whether or not exclusively) for use in play by children under 14 years old".

 There are slightly different requirements for second-hand toys as they are not covered by the same Regulations as new toys.

 All new toys that you supply in the course of a business must be marked with:

-- the name and address of the manufacturer, or if the manufacturer is outside of the EU, the name and address of the manufacturer and the importer
+- the name and address of the manufacturer, or if the manufacturer is outside of the UK, the name and address of the manufacturer and the importer into the UK

 - type, batch, serial or model number

-The CE mark is a declaration by the manufacturer that the toy is safe.
+The UKCA mark is a declaration by the manufacturer that the toy is safe.

 These marks must be on the toy or its packaging and be permanent and easy to read.

 On small toys these marks may be on:

 - an accompanying leaflet